 What business interruption insurance covers

-Business interruption insurance can keep capital flowing through your company in the event of such disruptions.
+Business interruption insurance can keep capital flowing in the event of disruptions such as fire, hail, wind storm, vandalism or equipment damage.
 It can help you:

 - Keep your business afloat if a loss forces you to close for a short time